pulseflow/petal/packages/eslint-config/README.md

 the required dev dependencies are: `@eslint-react/eslint-plugin eslint-plugin-react-hooks` (you should be prompted to install these when running eslint)

+if you have `react.accessibility` enabled (set to disabled by default), you will also need to install `eslint-plugin-jsx-a11y` as a dev dependency, also prompted upon running eslint

 #### astro

 to enable astro support, you need to explicitly turn it on or install the `astro` dependency, in which case it is auto-detected: